All Episodes

 They had it.

-And they did they they watered it all down.
+And they watered it all down.

 And in fact, we now know Strzok is telling his girlfriend Paige, we'll stop him on top of the insurance policy.

-Now, for them to say with all of the political things I've exposed here today, and they're in this report, oh, this isn't political, it's just a bunch of crap.
+Now, for them to say, with all of the political things I've exposed here today, and they're in this report, oh, this isn't political, it's just a bunch of crap.

 Morning, everybody.